 Take just 10 to 20 minutes to rearrange your pantry, fridge and countertop today, suggests Melina Jampolis, MD, author of Spice Up, Slim Down.
 Place chips or cookies in opaque containers in the back of your cabinets, and put cut veggies in clear storage bins and bags on top shelves.
 Leave out a bowl of fruit, too, so you can grab when you’re in the mood for something sweet.

-2. Wake up five minutes early.
+2. Wake up five minutes earlier.

 That’s just 300 seconds.
 Use this time to simply breath or do a quick meditation.
-“Sit up in bed and begin to take nice deep breaths,” suggests Kelsey Patel, LA-based certified reiki master and yoga instructor.
+“Sit up in bed and begin to take nice deep breaths,” suggests Kelsey Patel, certified reiki master and yoga instructor.
 “Say or think five things you’re grateful for and close the practice by envisioning yourself having an easy, healthy and joyful day.”
 Is there a better way to wake up?

 3. Get moving first thing.